Strategic Dialogue Assessment: The Crooked Path to Innocence: Human Annotations on

-To evaluate our framework and assess LLMs’ pragmatic abilities, we introduce \dataset, a dataset of strategic discourse drawn from legal cross-examinations.
-With \dataset, we aim to demonstrate that the metrics successfully capture how non-cooperative discourse differs from its cooperative counterpart and to validate the presence of common strategic perception in human judgments.
+To empirically evaluate our framework and assess LLMs' pragmatic abilities, we conduct human annotations on our dataset \dataset.
+By applying \name\ to \dataset, we reveal that the identified discourse properties and the derived metrics in fact capture how non-cooperative discourse differs from its cooperative counterpart and we validate the strategic effects measured by the function are meaningful via an outcome prediction task.

-\paragraph{Data Collection} We choose to focus on cross-examinations for several reasons: (1) the goals of the two parties are inherently opposed, minimizing the normal baseline assumption of cooperativity; (2) trials are paradigmatic zero-sum games, where there is inevitably a winner and a loser; and (3) attorneys and prosecutors are professionally trained to engage in strategic questioning.